 3 IPCC WGII AR5 Summary for Policymakers, 31 March, 2014, p.
 19, 21

 4 This goal focuses on the categories of GHG emissions that are the most impactful and actionable for General Mills, representing 13.9 million metric tons CO₂e in 2020.
+Our methodology includes emissions from land use change.
 The following GHG emissions are excluded from this goal, consistent with SBTi criteria: some low volume ingredients, capital goods, employee commuting, franchises, downstream warehouse and storage at retail, consumer trips to store and end of life (consumer food waste).
 As part of this target, the Scope 1 & 2 portion of our goal is a 42% reduction by 2030.